matisku/tig-stack/README.md

 To use it add custom [rancher-catalog](https://github.com/matisku/rancher-catalog) to the Rancher configuration, and within only one click, you are able to monitor your Docker Instance automatically!

 ## What if I don't want to use Rancher?
 You can obviously use this stack without Rancher.
-Just grab [docker-compose.yml](https://raw.githubusercontent.com/matisku/tig-stack/master/docker-compose.yml) file amd start your stack as usual.
+Just grab [docker-compose.yml](https://raw.githubusercontent.com/matisku/tig-stack/master/docker-compose.yml) file and start your stack as usual.
 ```bash
 $ mkdir tig-stack
 $ cd tig-stack